Tranquility/turnstyl/README.md

 ## Usage

-Turnstyl-client expects a config file in your home folder named ".turnstyl-config" in which you list the github users that are allowed to access your system.
+The turnstyl command expects a config file in your home folder named ".turnstyl-config" in which you list the github users that are allowed to access your system.

     userlist = [ "githubuser1", "githubuser2", "...", "githubuser99" ]